 So how do our favourite travel destinations celebrate Easter?

-Family & Summerhouses in Sweden
+Family & summerhouses in Sweden

-The Easter holidays in Sweden are a time for family.
-The occasion is almost strictly a secular one throughout the country, so the focus is instead on opening up and cleaning out the family summerhouse and feasting on sweets and traditional holiday foods — herring, salmon, root vegetables, and roast — and indulging in spiced schnapps around the dinner table.
+So, the focus is on opening up and cleaning out the family summerhouse.
+This often involves feasting on sweets and traditional holiday foods, including herring, salmon, root vegetables, and roast.
+Indulging in spiced schnapps around the dinner table is another favourite custom.

 Somewhat like Halloween in North America, children will dress up like Easter witches and offer drawings and other handy crafts door to door in exchange for candy.

-Spring Time & Eggs in Norway
+Springtime & eggs in Norway

 Easter in Norway is all about the arrival of spring.
 Traditionally Norwegians would go to the tops of mountains to watch the sunrise and observe the weather as a sign of how the summer would be.

-Like in much of the world, the egg is a symbol of Easter in Norway as well.
-However, over time real decorated chickens eggs gave way to chocolate eggs, which have in turn been replaces with colourful paper eggs filled with chocolates.
-Children will search for these colouful paper shells and gorge on the sweets inside, while adults will gather to prepare a festive breakfast on Easter Sunday replete with eggs and pancakes.
+And these, in turn, have been replaced with colourful paper eggs filled with chocolates.
+Children will search for these bright paper shells and gorge on the sweets inside, while the adults gather to prepare a festive breakfast on Easter Sunday, complete with eggs and pancakes.

-Witches & Old Traditions in Finland
+Witches & old traditions in Finland

-If you're going to be spending Easter in Finland, you may find yourself answering a knock at the door to see a little witch or two waving birch twigs reciting "Virvon, varvon, tuoreeks terveeks, tulevaks vuodeks; vitsa sulle, palkka mulle!"
-[I wave a twig for a fresh and healthy year ahead; a twig for you, a treat for me!].
+This translates as "I wave a twig for a fresh and healthy year ahead; a twig for you, a treat for me!".
 You had best have some sweets on hand, because you'll have to compensate the little witches for clearing your home of evil spirits with their rhyme.

-While cute little witches are welcome, evil witches are not, so Finns will light large bonfires during Easter to keep the less desirable sorcerers at bay.
+While cute little witches are welcome, evil witches are not.
+So, Finns will light large bonfires during Easter to keep the less desirable sorcerers at bay.

 In addition to witches, another sign that it is Easter time in Finland is the abundance of Mämmi, a traditional Easter dessert made from rye flour, malted rye, molasses and orange zest.
 The divisive treat (you either love it or hate it) has been an Easter tradition since the 13th century.

-Chocolate Eggs in Iceland
+Chocolate eggs in Iceland

-It's not easy to miss Easter in Iceland.
-Walk into almost any grocery shop or convenience store and you'll find yourself navigating boxes upon boxes of chocolate Páskaegg (Easter eggs).
-The hollow chocolate eggs come in a many different sizes and are decorated with a fluffy yellow chick on top or a character from children's cartoons.
-And, of course, they're filled with an assortment of other goodies, like chocolate bars, licorice pieces, and gummy candies.
+The hollow chocolate eggs come in a many different sizes and often have a fluffy yellow chick on top, or a character from children’s cartoons.
+And, of course, they’re filled with an assortment of other goodies, like chocolate bars, liquorice pieces and gummy candies.

 How popular are these Easter treats?
 The small handful of companies that prepare the eggs start production right after Christmas and churn out over 1 million of the confections in time for Easter.
-Take into consideration that there are just 325,000 Icelanders and you start to get just how important these eggs are to the season.
-Icelanders will traditionally dive into a chocolate egg on Easter Sunday, so we'll just have to assume the other 700,000 + eggs were eaten as practice for the big day.

-Guessing Games & Chocolate Eggs in Denmark
+Guessing games & chocolate eggs in Denmark

-In Denmark friends and family members prepare paper snowflakes, marked with riddles and signed with dots in lieu of the sender's name.
 The receiver of the "teaser note" then has fun trying to guess who sent them the letter.
 If they guess correctly, they receive a chocolate egg for a job well done.
-The game dates back to the 1600's and is still going strong each Easter season.
+The game dates back to the 1600's and is still popular throughout the Easter season.

 What is your favourite Easter or Spring tradition?